www6v/www6vHomeAIGCSource/source/_posts/gptSurveyList.md

 ---

 ## LLM for Domain Application
+### domain
+- Domain Specialization as the Key to Make Large Language Models Disruptive: A Comprehensive Survey

 ### LLM for Health
 - A Survey of Large Language Models in Medicine: Progress, Application, and Challenge, 2023.11 [[paper]](https://arxiv.org/pdf/2311.05112)[[project]](https://github.com/AI-in-Health/MedLLMsPracticalGuide)